Understanding Brain Diseases in Pets

 Canine Cognitive Dysfunction

-Similar to Alzheimer’s in humans.
-Affects aging dogs and shows up as confusion, disorientation, and behavior changes.
+Similar to dementia in humans.
+Affects aging pets and shows up as confusion, disorientation, and behavior changes.

 Learn More